Skip to main content

 • Offer your unconditional love and support.

-• If needed, find other sources of support.
+• Offer to help find other sources of support.

 Statistics

-• 43.8% of lesbian women and 61.1% of bisexual women have experienced rape, physical violence, and/or stalking by an intimate partner at some point in their lifetime.
+• 44% of lesbian women and 61% of bisexual women have experienced interpersonal violence at some point in their lifetime.

-• 26% of gay men and 37.3% of bisexual men have experienced rape, physical violence, and/or stalking by an intimate partner in their lifetime.
+• 26% of gay men and 37% of bisexual men have experienced interpersonal violence in their lifetime.

-• Bisexual victims are more likely to experience sexual violence compared to people who do not identify as bisexual.
+• LGBTQA+ Black/African American victims are more likely to experience physical intimate partner violence, compared to those who do not identify as Black/African American.

-• LGBTQ Black victims are more likely to experience physical intimate partner violence compared to those who do not identify as Black.
+• Transgender victims are more likely to experience intimate partner violence in public, compared to those who do not identify as transgender.

 Norse Violence Prevention Center

-The Norse Violence Prevention (NVP) Center provides confidential advocacy and assistance to university students who are affected by sexual harassment, sexual violence, partner violence and stalking.
+NVP provides confidential advocacy and assistance to university students who are affected by interpersonal violence.
 NVP strives to assist survivors in identifying which choices make the most sense for them.
 Some of the things NVP can help you with include:

 • Support and information on options and resources